Recent Workshops, Interviews, Panels & Master Classes

-Pomona College students were invited to join novelist Nalo Hopkinson for a master class for aspiring writers.
+Pomona College students joined novelist Nalo Hopkinson for a master class for aspiring writers.
 Hopkinson has published a dozen novels and short stories and is the recipient of writing honors including the Octavia Butler Memorial Award for contributions to science fiction.
 She writes a new DC monthly comic in Neil Gaiman's "Sandman" Universe and is currently at work on an alternate historical fantasy of the Caribbean.

 January 30, 2020